Ben1152000/UCSB-Juggling-Club-Website/_pages/meetings.markdown

 ## Join us for our weekly meetings!

-*We are not meeting in-person for the 2020-2021 school year due to the pandemic, but you can join our virtual juggling session on zoom every Friday from 3pm-4pm on <a href="https://discord.gg/VMv57VejWu">discord</a>!*
+🎉🎉🎉 *We have returned to in-person meetings for the 2021-2022 school year!* 🎉🎉🎉

-During the UCSB school year, we normally meet weekly at the following times:
+While classes are in session, we meet weekly at the following times:

-- Fridays from 3:30-5:00pm on the lawn at the base of Storke Tower.
+- Fridays from 3pm-5pm on the lawn at the base of Storke Tower.
-- Saturdays 3pm-6:30pm in People's Park, Isla Vista, right next to Embarcadero Hall.
+- Saturdays from 3pm until sunset at Willow Glen Park in Santa Barbara.

 <div style="display: flex; flex-direction: row; margin-bottom: 1rem;">
 <iframe